How to Prepare

 To ensure you have the most comfortable experience possible, we recommend the following:

 Consult Your Doctor: If you have any pre-existing health conditions (such as heart, lung, or blood pressure issues), we strongly recommend consulting with your doctor before traveling to a high-altitude environment.
-Please advise your registrar or retreat manager of any pre-existing conditions and medications that you take.
+Please advise your retreat organizer of any pre-existing conditions, allergies and medications that you take.

 Avoid Caffeine: In the first 24-48 hours, consider limiting your intake of caffeine, as it can contribute to dehydration.